-While much early work in cure modelling assumed a parametric latency distribution (e.g., \citet{boag:1949} used a log-normal model, and \citet{farewell:1977,farewell:1982} used a Weibull model), non/semi-parametric approaches are typically preferred in the analysis of time-to-event data.
-Furthermore, \citet{yuetal:2004} showed that cure estimates can be sensitive to the choice of latency distribution -- albeit more flexible parametric cure models are more robust \citep{peng:1998, yamaguchi:1992}.
-The semi-parametric cure model consists of a parametric logistic cure regression component and semi-parametric proportional hazards (PH) \citep{pengdear:2000, syetal:2000} or accelerated failure time (AFT) latency model \citep{litaylor:2002, zhangpeng:2007}; in both PH and AFT cases, the baseline latency model is an unspecified function, and estimation is based on the EM algorithm \citep{dempster:1977} in combination with (modified) partial likelihood \citep{cox:1972,cox:1975} or rank regression \citep{ritov:1990,tsiatis:1990} respectively.
-Note that penalized splines have also been considered for the baseline latency model \citep{corbiereetal:2009}.
-Of course, structural model assumptions are still made in the way that covariates enter (i.e., PH or AFT), and, estimation of the cure component can still be sensitive to such choices.
+Parametric cure models have been considered by various authors \citep{berkgage:1952,farewell:1977,peng:1998}, but the $\theta$ estimates can be sensitive to the choice of latency model \citep{yuetal:2004}.
+The semi-parametric cure model consists of a parametric cure regression model and a semi-parametric proportional hazards (PH) or accelerated failure time (AFT) latency model \citep{pengdear:2000, syetal:2000, litaylor:2002, zhangpeng:2007}; estimation requires the EM algorithm \citep{dempster:1977} in combination with (modified) partial likelihood \citep{cox:1972,cox:1975} (PH case) or rank regression \citep{ritov:1990,tsiatis:1990} (AFT case).
+However, structural model assumptions are made in the way that covariates enter {\red the latency component} (i.e., PH or AFT structure), and estimation of the cure component can be sensitive to such choices.
 (See \citet{amicovankeilgom:2018} for an excellent review of cure literature.)